littlebunch/fdc-api/README.md

-# gnutdata-api
+# FoodDataCentral-api
 Provides a REST server to query and retrieve USDA [FoodData Central](https://fdc.nal.usda.gov/data-documentation.html) datasets.
 You can browse foods from different sources, perform simple searches, access nutrient data for individual foods and obtain lists of foods ordered by nutrient content.
 Also included is a utility for loading the USDA csv files into a Couchbase datastore.

 A quick word about Couchbase.
 I've done versions of this API in MySQL, Elasticsearch and Mongo but settled on Couchbase because of [N1QL](https://www.couchbase.com/products/n1ql) and the built-in [full text search](https://docs.couchbase.com/server/6.0/fts/full-text-intro.html) engine.
 I've heard it scales pretty good as well. :) It's also possible without a great deal of effort to implement a MongoDb, ElasticSearch or relational datastore by implementing the ds/DataSource interface for your preferred platform.

 The steps below outline how to go about building and running the applications using Couchbase.
-Additional endpoint documentation is provided by a swagger.yaml and a compiled apiDoc.html in the [api/dist](https://github.com/littlebunch/gnutdata-api/tree/master/api/dist) path.
+Additional endpoint documentation is provided by a swagger.yaml and a compiled apiDoc.html in the [api/dist](https://github.com/littlebunch/FoodDataCentral-api/tree/master/api/dist) path.
 A docker image for the web server is also available and described below.

 The build requires go version 12.
 If you are using Couchbase, then version 6 or greater is preferred.
 Both the community edition or licensed edition will work.

 ### Step 1: Clone this repo
 Clone this repo into any location other than your $GOPATH:
 ```
-git clone git@github.com:littlebunch/gnutdata-api.git
+git clone git@github.com:littlebunch/FoodDataCentral-api.git
 ```
 and cd to the repo root, e.g.:
 ```
-cd ~/gnutdata-api
+cd ~/FoodDataCentral-api
 ```

 ### Step 2: Build the binaries

 The repo contains go.mod and supporting files so a build will automatically install and version all needed libraries.
 If you don't want to use go mod then rm go.mod and go.sum and have at it the old-fashioned way.
 For the webserver:
 ```
-go build -o $GOBIN/nutapi api/main.go api/routes.go
+go build -o $GOBIN/fdcapi api/main.go api/routes.go
 ```
 and for the data loader utility:
 ```
-go build -o $GOBIN/dataloader admin/loader/loader.go
+go build -o $GOBIN/fdcloader admin/loader/loader.go
 ```
 You're free to choose different names for -o binaries as you like.

-You can also use the [Docker](https://github.com/littlebunch/gnutdata-api/blob/master/docker/Dockerfile) file to create an image for the web server.
+You can also use the [Docker](https://github.com/littlebunch/FoodDataCentral-api/blob/master/docker/Dockerfile) file to create an image for the web server.

 ### Step 3: Install [Couchbase](https://www.couchbase.com)
 If you do not already have access to a CouchBase instance then you will need to install at least version 6 or greater of the Community edition.
 There are a number of easy deployment [options](https://resources.couchbase.com/cloud-partner-gcp/docs-deploy-gcp) from a local workstation, docker or the public cloud.
 Checkout the latter from [Google](https://resources.couchbase.com/cloud-partner-gcp/docs-deploy-gcp), [Amazon](https://resources.couchbase.com/cloud-partner-gcp/docs-deploy-gcp) and [Azure](https://resources.couchbase.com/cloud-partner-gcp/docs-deploy-gcp).